-Howard Altarescu serves as Deputy Head of Orrick’s global Finance Business Unit, which includes its Banking and Debt Capital Markets, Public Finance, Real Estate, Restructuring and Structured Finance practice groups.
+Howard Altarescu serves as Co-Head of Orrick’s global Finance Business Unit, which includes its Banking and Debt Capital Markets, Public Finance, Real Estate, Restructuring and Structured Finance practice groups.
 Mr. Altarescu is a partner in the New York office and is also head of the firm's Financial Institutions Industry Group, a multi-practice global group of partners who have client relationship responsibilities for financial institutions around the world.

 Mr. Altarescu advises a number of financial institutions and government agencies with regard to the implications of financial markets regulation as well as in connection with complex capital markets, debt financing and other transactions.
 He is also working closely with Orrick’s Renewable Energy partners to develop securitization financing alternatives for solar power companies.